Best Smart Home Hubs 2026 UK

 A smart home hub is the brain of your automation system.
 Without one, your smart devices become disconnected islands.
 In this guide, I’ll help you choose the best smart home hub for your UK home, compare the top options, and show you how to get started with less than £100.

 This article contains affiliate links.
-If you buy through our links, we may earn a small commission at no extra cost to you.
-See our Best Smart Home Systems for UK Homes 2026“/affiliate-disclosuBest Smart Thermostats UK 2026re/”>affiliate disclosure.
+If you buy through one we earn a small commission at no extra cost to you.
+Read our full affiliate disclosure.

 What is a Smart Home Hub?